Car Design Drawings | Developing Your Line Quality

 The answer: Speed Forms.

-speed form sculpture
+speed form sculpture that aids in car design drawings

 The beauty and simplicity of speed forms